IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/stock-chart.md

 ---
 # $PlatformShort$ Stock Chart

 $PlatformShort$ Stock Chart, sometimes referred to as $PlatformShort$ Financial Chart or Candlestick Chart, is a composite visualization that renders stock ticker data, or price data in an interactive time-series display.
-Stock ticker represents the company data (a ticker symbol, usually 1 to 5 characters) that you are analyzing.
 Stock Chart shows stock prices for a ticker over time in a Time Series X-Axis.
-Stock charts also show information for a company’s ticker data like Open Price, High Price, Low Price and Close Price (OHLC) for each time-period.
-The $PlatformShort$ Stock Chart offers multiple ways in which the data can then be visualized and interpreted, including display modes for price and volume and a host of Stock indicators.
+Also, this chart shows information for a company’s ticker data like Open Price, High Price, Low Price and Close Price (OHLC) for configurable period of time.
+The $PlatformShort$ Stock Chart offers multiple ways in which the data can be visualized and interpreted, including display modes for price and volume and a host of Stock indicators.

 ## $PlatformShort$ Stock Chart Example